 Real estate licensees are not trained in building code or fire code compliance.
 If there is any doubt about whether a carbon monoxide alarm complies with the building or fire code requirements, a licensed home inspector, or the alarm company should be contacted.

 Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Oregon.
-Additional information regarding radon and radon testing may be obtained from your county health department, or from the Oregon Health Authority by clicking here.
+Additional information regarding radon and radon testing may be obtained from your county health department or from the Oregon Health Authority by clicking here.
 You can visit the EPA’s website here.

 Real estate licensees do not have the expertise to advise buyers on radon testing requirements but can often direct buyers to the appropriate professionals.

 Residential property built before 1978 (called “target” housing) is subject to the Residential Lead-Based Paint Disclosure Program administered by the Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD).
 The Act requires sellers of target housing to provide the buyer with a lead-based paint disclosure and the pamphlet entitled Protect Your Family From Lead in Your Home.
 Information about the requirements and samples of the forms can be found on HUD’s website or by clicking here.